$I = 3$ three-pion scattering amplitude from lattice QCD: Non-leading effects in

 $F_3^\infty$ is given by the discretized form of Eq.~(\ref{eq:F3infty}),

 We find that the convergence in $L$ is quite rapid, with $ML \gtrsim 30$ enough to obtain the form of the solution to sufficient accuracy.

-In order to display results, we choose fit 1 from Table~\ref{tab:resAdler} for the phase shift that determines $\cM_2^s$.
-The results are little changed when using other fits.
+{In order to display results, we choose fit 1 from Table~\ref{tab:resAdler} for the phase shift that determines $\cM_2^s$.
 In Fig.~\ref{fig:3Lminus1}, we plot the NLO quantity $3\cL(k)-1$ as a function of $k^2/M^2$ for $2.9\le E/M < 3.0$.
 This quantity necessarily vanishes at the maximum value of $k$, set by the value in which the cutoff function vanishes, $H(k)=0$.
-We observe that the correction has a maximum at about 0.25 when $(k/M)^2\approx 0.75$, but is much smaller for $k$ near zero.
-Indeed, extrapolating to $E=3M$, we find $3\cL(0)-1 \approx -0.01$ at threshold.
+We observe that the correction has a maximum of about 0.09, and is smaller for $k$ near zero.
+Indeed, extrapolating to $E=3M$, we find $3\cL(0)-1 \approx -0.005$ at threshold.
 The NNLO quantity $\Kiso F_3^\infty$ is shown in Fig.~\ref{fig:F3inf}, using $M^2\Kiso=550$, the value obtained in the first global fit in Table~\ref{tab:global}.
-The small result, at the percent level, is consistent with this being a higher-order effect.
+The small result, at the percent level, is consistent with this being a higher-order effect. }